 If you want a stained color you will have to go with wood as really no composite plantation shutters can mimic true stained wood.

-In any humid, moisture-rich or even wet area, composite should be your first choice, as there is no risk of warping as there is in a solid wood version.
-Try putting a wood, a poly something, or a faux wood shutter inside a shower — it won’t last long.
+An added benefit to solid composite is for installation in wet areas.
+There is no risk of warping.
+Try putting a wood core composite, a solid wood, a poly something, or a faux wood shutter inside a shower — it won’t last long.

 SCHEDULE A FREE IN-HOME CONSULTATION